-Over the previous several weeks in the spring of 2016, I was enduring the worst storm of my life.
+During the spring of 2016, I endured the worst storm of my life.
 Searing back pain and a subsequent MRI revealed the grim truth: I had stage IV cancer.

 Little did I know that this meeting would be different—much different.

 “We received the results of your genomic sequencing and in short, it’s good,” said the doctor with a thick British accent and white wispy hair.
 “I know how to treat this.”

 He knows how to treat this?